Zequez/logseq-vault/pages/Midjourney.md

 		- Now this is quite nice, let's ask for variations in \#4
 			- ![image.png](../assets/image_1666249230495_0.png)
 			- Ok I'm done.
-- ## Conclusions
+- ## Thoughts
 	- I think it's amazing what a computer can make on the fly.
-	- And I'm curious about this technology will unleash.
+	- And I'm curious about what this technology can be used for.